 Read more about Queen’s Pooled Endowment Funds.

 We would be pleased to discuss endowment opportunities and the amount of funds required.
 The amount will vary and is dependent on the specific designation.

-We appreciate the importance of protecting the confidentiality of your clients.
-We are aware that many individuals prefer their gift to remain anonymous.
-We will certainly respect and honour their wishes in this regard, and consult with these donors or with their advisors to determine the level of privacy that would be most appropriate.
+We understand the importance of protecting the confidentiality of your clients.
+We are aware that many people prefer their gift to remain anonymous.
+We will certainly respect and honour their wishes, and consult with these donors or with their advisors to determine the level of privacy that would be most appropriate.

 An individual making a charitable donation will receive a tax receipt based on Canada Revenue Agency's guidelines on gifts and receipting.
 Queen’s is committed to forwarding tax receipts as soon as possible following receipt of the donation.

 9. My client has very specific ideas about how he/she would like his/her gift spent.
 Can you accommodate his/her wishes?

 Donors are encouraged to designate their gift to an area that is important to them and in keeping with Queen’s mission and vision.
 In order to ensure the viability of the proposed gift, we recommend you or your client contact the Office of Gift Planning early on in the decision-making process.

 Should the proposed designation not be feasible, we can suggest an alternative designation that closely matches your client's needs and interests.

 Over time, the needs of Queen’s University may change due to revisions of program offerings, developing research interests and external considerations.
 For that reason, we urge donors who have restrictions identified in their bequest language to also include the following power to vary statement in their bequest clause.